-Our Bosnia and Herzegovina adventure tours explore this heart-shaped state which sits at the cultural crossroads of East and West and is an excellent place to start any trip in Eastern Europe.
-Over the centuries a sequence of great empires has ruled here.
-Formerly part of socialist Yugoslavia, it gained its independence in the Yugoslav wars of the 1990s and scars of this tumultuous history is still readily apparent, despite the country’s peace and prosperity.
+Our Bosnia and Herzegovina adventure tours explore this heart-shaped state, which sits at the cultural crossroads of East and West and is an excellent place to start any trip in Eastern Europe.
+Over the centuries, a sequence of great empires has ruled here.
+Formerly part of socialist Yugoslavia, it gained its independence in the Yugoslav wars of the 1990s.
+The scars of this tumultuous history are still readily apparent, despite the country’s peace and prosperity.

-On a Bosnia and Herzegovina adventure tour, you can discover the dynamic capital Sarajevo which is often described as a living museum, with mosques, churches and cathedrals in abundance.
-During your visit you can see the famous Latin Bridge where fatal events triggering the First World War took place, a library which bears the scars of the three year siege of Yugoslavia in the 1990s, and the fascinating tunnel museum which commemorates the efforts of the resistance during that same period.
+On a Bosnia and Herzegovina adventure tour, you can discover the dynamic capital Sarajevo, which is often described as a living museum, with mosques, churches and cathedrals in abundance.
+Visit the famous Latin Bridge where fatal events triggering the First World War took place.
+Or a library which bears the scars of the three-year siege of Yugoslavia in the 1990s.
+Don’t forget the fascinating tunnel museum, which commemorates the efforts of the resistance during that same period.
 An ancient bazaar, jangly old trams and aromatic coffee houses add to the city’s charm.
 Travel to Mostar on a Bosnia and Herzegovina adventure tour and visit the iconic Stari Most old bridge arching over the Neretva River.
-After being destroyed in the 1990s it was elegantly rebuilt in minute detail to symbolically bring the Muslim-Christian community back together.
+After being destroyed in the 1990s, it was elegantly rebuilt in minute detail to bring the Muslim-Christian community back together symbolically.

 Often referred to as ‘heart shaped’, Bosnia and Herzegovina share borders with Serbia in the east, Montenegro in the southeast, and Croatia to the north and west.
 It has a short Adriatic coastline of 20km (12 miles) to the south.
 Two major rivers to the north (Sava) and east (Drina) shape the countries borders.